Pingasmaster/archInstall/README.md

 * KDE install

-Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications netowrkmanager --needed[ENTER]`.
+Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications networkmanager --needed[ENTER]`.
 Enable them at boot with `systemctl enable sddm.service && systemctl enable NetworkManager[ENTER]`.

 ### Last steps